 Fire Services Administration

 As a result of the rapid changes in firefighting and the administrative duties currently being experienced in the field, academic degrees are being sought by those who have chosen firefighting as a career.
-Idaho State University’s Associate of Science Degree in Fire Service Administration (FSA) strives to enhance a student’s knowledge base as well as to prepare them for organizational leadership positions.
+Idaho State University’s Associate and Bachelor of Science Degree's in Fire Service Administration (FSA) strives to enhance a student's knowledge base as well as to prepare them for organizational leadership positions.

 The United States Fire Academy Fire and Emergency Service Higher Education (FESHE) annual conferences led to formulation of a National Fire Science Curriculum Committee (NFSCC) working to attain the following objectives: